xuechunxu/DiTing/README.md

 ```
 The paired-end metagenomic clean reads should be ended with `.fq`, `.fq.gz`, `.fastq`, or `.fastq.gz`
 #### 2. Optional parameter
--a metagenomic_assembly, --assembly metagenomic_assembly
+**-a metagenomic_assembly, --assembly metagenomic_assembly**
-                        folder containing metagenomic assemblies corresponding
-                        to provided reads, which should have the same base
-                        name as the reads
+folder containing metagenomic assemblies corresponding to provided reads, which should have the same base name as the reads.
+The reads will not be assemblied when you use `-a` or `--assembly` parameter.
--n threads, --threads threads
+**-n threads, --threads threads**
-                        threads that will be used
+threads that will be used.
---noclean [no_cleaning]
+**--noclean [no_cleaning]**
-                        The sam files would be retained if this flag was used
+The sam files would be retained if this flag was used.
 #### 3. Output
 The final result is the `Pathways_relative_abundance_each_sample.tab` with the relative abundance of pathways in each sample.
 This table is in the folder `Final_result` directory.